What is Technical Assistance, coaching and consultation?

 - Teaching Dual Language Learners

-Progressive Training & TA Program
+Progressive Training & Technical Assistance (TA) Program

-Progressive and Training and TA Program Topics:
+Progressive Training and TA Program Topics:

 - Strengthening Families, Strengthening Care: Helps programs evaluate their current practices around family engagement and make individual program goals to increase their work with the families they serve.

-Progressive Training and TA Applications:
+Progressive Training and TA Open Enrollment Application:

 Early Childhood Cohorts